Pride parade: Iceland

-First held in 1999, Reykjavík Pride celebrates its 20th anniversary in 2019.
+First held in 1999, Reykjavík Pride celebrated its 20th anniversary in 2019.
 Held in early August each year, the event attracts up to 100,000 participants – approaching a third of Iceland's population.

 Ireland

 The Dublin Pride Festival usually takes place in June.
 The Festival involves the Pride Parade, the route of which is from O'Connell Street to Merrion Square.
 However, the route was changed for the 2017 Parade due to Luas Cross City works.

 The parade attracts thousands of people who line the streets each year.
 It gained momentum after the 2015 Marriage Equality Referendum.

+A separate annual pride march, Trans & Intersex Pride Dublin has also gained large crowds of supporters Trans & Intersex Pride Dublin marches with the goal of bringing pride back to its radical roots of protest and for better access to gender affirming care in Ireland.

 Italy

-The first public demonstration within the LGBT community in Italy took place in San Remo on April 5, 1972 as a protest against the International Congress on Sexual Deviance organized by the Catholic-inspired Italian Center of Sexology.
+The first public demonstration within the LGBT community in Italy took place in San Remo on April 5, 1972, as a protest against the International Congress on Sexual Deviance organized by the Catholic-inspired Italian Center of Sexology.
 The event was attended by about forty people belonging to various homophile groups, including ones from France, Belgium, Great Britain's Gay Liberation Front, and Italy's activist homosexual rights group Fuori!.

 The first Italian event specifically associated with international celebrations of Gay Pride was the sixth congress of Fuori! held in Turin in late June 1978 and included a week of films on gay subjects.
 Episodes of violence against homosexuals were frequent in Italy, such as in the summer of 1979 when two young gay men were killed in Livorno.
 In Pisa in November of that year, the Orfeo Collective organized the first march against anti-gay violence.
 Around 500 gay and lesbian participants attended, and this remained the largest gathering of the kind until 1994.

 Later, a system of "national Pride" observances designated one city to hold the official events, starting with Rome in 1994.
 Starting in 2013, the organization Onda Pride organized additional events, and in 2019 events were organized in 39 cities nationwide.

+Kosovo

+Events celebrating the International Day Against Homophobia, Biphobia and Transphobia have been organized in Kosovo since 2007.
+The first pride parade occurred in Pristina in May 2017, with attendance from President Hashim Thaçi and British and American diplomats.
+The annual Pride Week has been held in Pristina since 2017.
+In 2018, Mayor Shpend Ahmeti participated.
+During the event's third edition in October 2019, participants started at the Skanderbeg Square, making their way down Mother Teresa Boulevard to Zahir Pajaziti Square, passing the government and parliament buildings and other landmarks of the city, with the slogan "Whoever your heart beats for" (Për kon t'rreh zemra).
+The events have been held without incidence, and consist of various artistic exhibitions, parties, conferences, discussions and a parade.